 Total Temporary Resident Population

-By the end of August 2025, IRCC data shows a total of 2,292,070 temporary residents in Canada, broken down as follows:
+By the end of August 2025, IRCC data shows a total of 2,292,070 temporary residents with work or study status in Canada, broken down as follows:

-This is a net increase of 12,245 temporary residents in Canada compared to July 2025.
+This is a net increase of 12,245 student or workers in compared to July 2025.

 TR to PR Transitions: Slower Month After July Surge